CONTRACT OF CARRIAGE

 - FOR AIRPORT TRAVEL

-- Recommended check-in time is 2 hours with flight closes 45 minutes prior to flight departure
+- Recommended check-in time is at least 2 hours prior to flight’s departure time with flight check-in cut off at 45 minutes prior to scheduled flight departure

 - AIRPORT FLIGHTS BETWEEN ST. CROIX AND ST. THOMAS: It is recommended that all passengers arrive at the airport no less than (60) sixty minutes prior to departure.
 Flight closes 45 minutes prior to departure

 FOR SEAPLANE TRAVEL